9 Effective Ways to Manage the Effects of Childhood Trauma

 Prioritizing self-care activities is crucial in nurturing physical and emotional well-being.
 Engaging in regular exercise, mindfulness meditation, and pursuing hobbies you’re passionate about can provide a vital outlet for stress and anxiety.

-Such commitment to self-care can improve your overall health and reinforce the message that you deserve kindness and nurturing, helping to counteract any negative beliefs stemming from ACEs.
+- Why it helps: Commitment to self-care can improve your overall health and reinforce the message that you deserve kindness and nurturing, helping to counteract any negative beliefs stemming from childhood trauma.

 3. Attend therapy